clarencechien/webdayi/memory-bank/activeContext.md

 ---

 ## Current Focus
 The current focus is on **Refining Smart Compose**.
 The core features (continuous prediction, context safety, ghost text timeout/fade-out) are implemented.
-Next steps may involve further tuning based on user feedback.
+Currently working on **Fixing Prediction Suppression** by lowering `DOMINANCE_RATIO` from 10.0 to 8.0.
+This is to ensure that "衝" (Ratio ~9.2 vs "天") is correctly suppressed.

 ## Recent Changes
 *   **Dual-Track Input Refactoring**: